 - Project action or activity possibly resulting in impacts. - Environmental and social impacts. - Mitigation measures recommended.
 This often refers the reader to one or more separate documents containing best practice recommendations.
-These are Environmental and Social Best Practices (Appendix VI) to be applied by Contractors and Occupational Health and Safety (OHS) Guidance (Appendix VII).
-In some instances, mention is made of the Traffic Management Plan which should be developed. - Responsibility for mitigation measures identified, and the recommended timing and frequency of such measures.
+These are Environmental and Social Best Practices to be applied by Contractors and Occupational Health and Safety (OHS) Guidelines (Appendix III and IV).
+In some instances, mention is made of the Traffic Management Plan which should be developed by the contractor. - Responsibility for mitigation measures identified, and the recommended timing and frequency of such measures.

-12.1 Design Phase Mitigation
+11.1 Design Phase Mitigation

-The Mitigation measures for the design phase impacts are provided in Table 4 below
+The Mitigation measures for the design phase impacts are provided in Table 5 below

-Table 4 - Design Phase Environmental and Social Management
+Table 5 - Design Phase Environmental and Social Management

-Project Action or Activity Environmental/ Social Impacts Mitigation Measures Recommended Responsibility Timing and Frequency 1.New designs could affect the aesthetics of the area Introduction of a taller building may obstruct the view from existing buildings and streets.
+Project Action or Activity Environmental/ Social Impacts Mitigation Measures Recommended 1.New designs could affect the aesthetics of the area Introduction of a building may obstruct the view from existing buildings and streets.
 1.Engage relevant stakeholders in early consultation, for guidance and promote the use of the GRM 2.
 Present draft designs to relevant stakeholders for their review and feedback before finalisation.
 3. Facilitate easy access to up-to-date design information, and feedback mechanisms.
-Designer, for engaging stakeholders through the design period as required.
-ORTCP for facilitating engagements and feedback from stakeholders.
-ORTCP for being responsive in provision of requisite information on design and soliciting feedback from relevant stakeholders.
-ORTCP for facilitating stakeholder engagement and communicating with the design team.
-2. Plans for landscaping, greening of the site and water features Competition for scarce water resources for landscape irrigation.
-1. The landscaping should be designed to minimise irrigation requirements, and should only be irrigated where and when necessary.
-2. Drought-resistant native or other well adapted non-invasive plants should be used where possible in the landscaping design.
-3. If possible, the design should maximise capture of rain water and storm runoff, with the intention to meet irrigation water requirements from these sources under normal conditions.
-Designer for ensuring that the designs incorporate features that would maximise the use of rainwater harvesting.
-CCC, and Department of Infrastructure, Department of Forestry For being responsive in provision of requisite information and feedback.
+2. Plans for landscaping, greening of the site Competition for scarce water resources for landscape irrigation.
+1. The landscaping should be designed to maximize irrigation requirements, and should only be irrigated where and when necessary.
+Drought-resistant native or other well adapted non-invasive plants should be used where possible in the landscaping design.
+Rain water harvesting is planned and the design should maximise capture of rain water and storm runoff, with the intention to meet irrigation water requirements from these sources under normal conditions.
+Ensure that the site has universal access.